pero-ict-solutions/spree-enhanced-option-types/README.markdown

 .price.update - price field that should be updated with new price value if variant changes. span.

-Source is extensivelly documented and I recomend reading it.
+Source is extensively documented and I recommend reading it.

 ## Limitations